Whats Causing My Hives

-I want to share those with you……, over the years, these are things that I have seen over and over again with many of my patients that I have worked with and so hopefully if you can relate to any of these things- It will help you overcome your struggle with hives.
+I want to share those with you, over the years, these are things that I have seen over and over again with many of my patients that I have worked with and so hopefully, if you can relate to any of these things- It will help you overcome your struggle with hives or urticaria.

 If you have chronic hives, you may be all too familiar with the symptoms of chronic hives, blotchy, itchy, raised welts on your skin similar to what you see here in this picture and, if you have visited your primary care doctor or a dermatologist regarding your hives symptoms- you were probably sent home with some of kind of antihistamine or steroid cream.
 These may treat your hives symptoms, but they are not going to fix your chronic hives in the long run.
 In fact, in some people, using these creams will only make matters much worse, especially for those of you who have a histamine intolerance.
 I’ll explain in just a moment.